-Glashütte Original is among a handful of elite luxury watchmakers in Germany, founded in 1994 with values and traditions going back to 1845.
-Watchmaking apprenticeships began in Glashütte in the mid-19th century and it soon became the epicenter of German horology.
+Glashütte Original is among a handful of elite luxury brands in Germany, its roots and traditions going back to 1845.
+Watchmaking apprenticeships began in Glashütte in the mid-19th century and it soon became the epicentre of German horology.
 This Saxon watch industry had a worldwide reputation of excellence by the early 20th century, but financial and wartime difficulties, along with fierce Swiss competition, took a toll.
-Surviving Glashütte watchmakers, including A. Lange & Söhne, eventually merged into a state-owned company in 1951, Glashütter Uhrenbetriebe (GUB).
-This East German conglomerate was one of many known as a Volkseigener Betrieb, VEB, roughly translated to a "People's Company."
-Following German reunification in 1990 and the subsequent privatization of VEB Glashütter Uhrenbetriebe, Glashütte Original emerged with the DNA of Germany's rich watch heritage.
-After six years of local operations, the company was acquired by the Swatch Group in 2000 and over 95% of production is now achieved in-house.
+Both world wars left their mark on Glashütte, putting the tenacity and steadfastness of the Glashütte townspeople to the test.
+The changes to the economic system led to the merger of all existing Glashütte watchmaking companies in July 1951.
+After German reunification, the Glashütter Uhrenbetrieb GmbH was entered into the commercial register on 16th October 1990.
+The company became the official legal successor to the majority of watchmaking enterprises that had existed in Glashütte since the end of the Second World War.
+It was acquired by the Swatch Group in 2000 and over 95% of production is now achieved in-house.

 In 2002, the company opened the Alfred Helwig School of Watchmaking to develop and maintain new talent for future design and production.
-The school is a member of the Swatch Group’s international network of Nicolas G. Hayek Watchmaking Schools, offering via a partnership with Switzerland’s WOSTEP (Watchmakers of Switzerland Training and Educational Program) opportunities to complement German diplomas with a Swiss certification.
+The school is a member of the Swatch Group’s international network of Nicolas G. Hayek Watchmaking Schools.
 This allows for greater international prospects for students in the future.

-Glashütte Original has a dedicated facility for dial production, located 600km away from their main facility in Pforzheim.
-The brand is one of the few watchmakers to produce its own dial blanks, using materials such as brass, German silver, bronze or gold.
+Glashütte Original belongs to a select circle of watch manufacturers that have an in-house dial production.
+The brand produces its own dial blanks, using materials such as brass, German silver, bronze or gold.
 Galvanization or the application of lacquer continue the production process, with pad-printing following (a silicone or rubber balloon picks up ink from a “cliché” or negative engraving).
 In the case of a complex dial like the Grande Cosmopolite Tourbillon, twelve different prints must be applied in sequence and the entire process is governed manually.
 Whether mounting appliques, precious stones or applying Super-LumiNova, almost every aspect of dial production is done by hand.

-Watch collections include Senator, Pano, Vintage and Ladies lines, with models ranging from time-only pieces to complications such as the tourbillon, perpetual calendar, moon phase, chronograph and power reserve indicator.
+Watch collections include the Senator, Pano, Spezialist, Vintage and Ladies lines, with models ranging from time-only pieces to complications such as the Flying Tourbillon, perpetual calendar, moon phase, chronograph and power reserve indicator.
 Combining artisanship with technology, Glashütte Original honors Germany’s rich watchmaking heritage with luxury timepieces that push the boundaries of both innovation and artistry, with an educational apparatus to ensure future generations of in-house master watchmakers and designers.